bnc19/YF_in_Asia/README.md

 # Repository structure

-This repository contains data and code pertaining to the risk analysis of yellow fever in Asia.
+This repository contains data and code pertaining to The Risk Analysis of Yellow Fever in Asia.
 Specifically, it contains:

 * The data and code used to estimate the number of yellow fever case introductions from endemic countries